What is the Best Workbench Height for Your Project?

 For Handwork/Light Work

-If you are dealing with handwork or light work, make sure to have a relatively low workbench.
+When it comes to handwork or lighter tasks, I find a lower workbench does the trick.
 Performing tasks that deal with essential hand tools will require a top down perspective of your project at a slight angle.

 woodworking art project